Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

 This is clearly a bit more specialized and in my opinion, not as valuable if you are trying to stay on a minimalist budget.

-In general for both styles, you will hear all the noise coming from your space with a good condenser... so this will need to factor in your decisions.
+In general for both styles, you will hear all the extraneous noise coming from your space.
+A good condenser will pick up everything... and I really mean everything so neighbors it's time to clean up your act.

 In addition to requiring an external phantom power source, they tend to be more delicate and fragile.